 Textured Crop with Skin Fade

-I’d flag one thing most men don’t ask about: the fringe needs trimming every three to four weeks even if the rest of the cut holds for longer, since fringe length moves faster than anywhere else on the head.
+Ask for the fringe to be trimmed every three to four weeks even if the rest of your cut holds for longer, since fringe grows faster than anywhere else on your head.

 Short Textured Quiff